School Board Governance Improvement Act

 - Learning as a Team - Research indicates governance teams that effectively provide leadership for student achievement spend time studying and learning together as a team.
 The full board training component is intended to involve the board and superintendent actively in learning, reviewing research and discussing options related to specific local issues, goals or plans.
 As a member of the team, the superintendent should be involved in selecting the training topics.
 As board secretary, the superintendent sets up the training, and as CEO, the superintendent provides insight to the trainer or facilitator as to the issues or needs that should be addressed.

 Appointed city school board members who take office in June will not be expected to complete the annual training requirement in their first month in office.
 Any training accrued prior to June 30 of the year they take office will count toward the following year's training requirement.

 Advocacy training that addresses relevant legislative topics, such as current education issues and effective communication with legislators and congressmen, does qualify for training credit.
-As of July 1, 2014, school board members can receive 2 training hours per year for participating in the Alabama Association of School Boards Advocacy Day and 3 hours for attending the National School Boards Association's Advocacy Institute.
+As of July 1, 2014, school board members can receive 2 training hours per year for participating in the Alabama Association of School Boards Advocacy Day.

 Please note: The training credit reflects time spent in training, not in advocacy activities.

 If you attend the Consortium of State School Boards Associations' (COSSBA) annual conference you can receive up to a total of three hours of training credit.

 Any facilitator/provider not provided by AASB must submit a provider application (download as a Microsoft Word document) to AASB at least 60 days prior to the planned training session.
 (Read the Provider Application Guidelines.)
 The application focuses on the course content and the provider's qualifications to deliver it.
 A panel comprised of representatives from the state Department of Education, AASB and School Superintendents of Alabama will review the applications and notify the provider regarding approval within 30 days.